 Zion I Talks Vaping, Fatherhood, Systematic Oppression in Hip Hop and More

 Zion I has been a staple to the independent underground hip hop world since the first album Mind Over Matter in 2000.
 Since the first release Zion I’s positive intellectual lyricism and innovative vibrant production has created a discography of more than 2 dozen remarkably crafted albums, mixtapes, EP’s with distinct collaborations.
 Originally consisting of MC Zumbi and producer Amp Live, Zumbi is now flying solo.
-Earthlings Entertainment sat down with Zumbi and talked about everything from Yung Thug to how his cannabis use has changed since he became a parent.
+RIZE Entertainment sat down with Zumbi and talked about everything from Yung Thug to how his cannabis use has changed since he became a parent.

 RIZE Entertainment: From the beginning Zion I has kept a certain level of positivity and stayed away from the top 40 “Bitches, Hoes & Money” persona.
 Why is this important to you?

-Zion I: For me, Hip Hop and art in general is all about authenticity.
+Zion I: For me, Hip Hop and art, in general, is all about authenticity.
 What I enjoy about experiencing the writing, visual art, or singing of other artists is the unique window and perspective which they bring to this reality that we share.
 I’ve never been a “bitches hoes and clothes” type of dude, so why would I present that in my music?
 A lot of MC’s don’t believe in that either, but succumb to what I feel are the false tenets of the culture so they can gain popularity and make some dough.
 Inauthentic.

 Now, there are some folks who really vibe that way, I find no fault in their expression.
 Hip Hop is about empowerment in my opinion.
 When it was created, that was the strongest impression that it left on me… so I seek to pay homage to what it gave me.
 Culture and art are incredibly powerful and influential, we have to be mindful of that power.